maelys-mcardle/adventure/documentation/4_entities.md

 entity would be the value `closed`.
 This value must be listed in the `.dot` file that has all the values.

+If no value is specified, the first value Adventure loaded in will be used.
+It's recommended to always have a `value` field, unless the property only has one value to begin with.

 ### Actions

 The `actions` field sets the actions that can be performed on the property.